RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ## Importing stylesheets

-SASS includes an `@import` directive which allows you to include all contents of a different SASS file into the one using the directive.
+Sass includes an `@import` directive which allows you to include all contents of a different Sass file into the one using the directive.
 This allows us to quite easily have a single HTTP request for all styles in the site by including all styles into a single file.

 Using this feature you can create a nice modular infrastructure for your website.